-Did you know that some of the stars that look like single stars are actually multiple stars?
-That is, more than one star circling each other closely so that they appear from Earth like one star.
-In fact, sometimes there are more than two stars in the group.
+In this month’s podcast, Nick also tells us about stars that look from Earth like single stars but are actually multiple stars.
 For example, the star we think of as Castor – one of the two most prominent stars, Castor and Pollux, in the constellation of Gemini the Twins – is actually six stars!

 For this and much more, listen to the audio, or read the transcript below for more details.

 SEE THE SKY CHART

 We provide an embedded sky map (below) and an April 2014 night sky chart (PDF) which shows the stars, constellations and planets visible in the night sky from anywhere in Australia.
 To view PDF star charts you will need to download and install Adobe Acrobat Reader if it’s not on your computer already.

 BUY THE BOOK

 Our annual book, ‘The 2014 Australasian sky guide’, by Dr Nick Lomb has more information and star maps for months from December 2013 until December 2014 inclusive, plus information about the Sun, twilight, the Moon and tides, and a host of other fascinating astronomical information.
 You can purchase it ($16.95) at Sydney Observatory and Powerhouse Museum shops or other good bookshops, or online through Powerhouse Publishing (additional packing/postage costs apply).